m0ru/bak/02a_state_of_the_art.md

   * **controllers** contain the lion's share of the business logic.
 User input gets handled by them and they get to query the model.
 Depending on these two information sources they decide what messages to send to the the model, i.e. the controller telling the model to change.
 Usually there's one controller per view and vice-versa.
   * **models** hold the application's state and make sure it's consistent.
 If something in the data changes, it notifies views and controllers depending on it.
 These notifications can be parametrized, telling the dependants what changed.
   * **views** are what the outside world/user's get to see.
 When the model changes, the view get's notified and -- depending on the data passed along and what it reads from the model -- updates accordingly.
-  Especially in html-applications, views (and thereby controllers) tend to be nested (e.g. the entire screen -- a column -- a widget in it -- a button in the widget)
+  Especially in HTML-applications, views (and thereby controllers) tend to be nested (e.g. the entire screen -- a column -- a widget in it -- a button in the widget)

 Note that there's a wide range of different instances/interpretations of the architectural patterns can organise models/views/controllers differently.
 Further down, in section [@sec:angular-mvc] you can find one of these (angular's MVC) described in more detail.